ENCCS/OpenACC-CUDA-beginners/content/setup.rst

 where you can get access to GPUs in the cloud through Jupyter notebooks.
 **Note: This requires that you have a Google account.**

-- First [click this link](https://colab.research.google.com/github/ENCCS/OpenACC-CUDA-beginners/blob/colab_gcc/examples/openACC_CUDA_colab.ipynb) and enter your Google login information
+- First click the "Open in Colab" button on https://colab.research.google.com/github/ENCCS/OpenACC-CUDA-beginners/blob/colab_gcc/examples/openACC_CUDA_colab.ipynb and enter your Google login information.
 - A Google-flavored Jupyter notebook should open on Colab which contains commands to get up and running on Colab.
 You need to press ``SHIFT-ENTER`` on the cells to execute them.
 - To get access to a GPU, click on the *Runtime* menu and select *Change runtime type*.